MUICT-SERU/SP2022-ButterChicken/README.md

-# SP2022-ButterChicken
-A repo for the senior project of ButterChicken group.
+# Sanity check for BM25 approach